jitkasempin/pubsub-to-bigquery-pump/README.md

 Following custom metrics are being recorded in Stackdriver for each service invocation.

-* `invocation` - number of times the pump service was invoked
+* `custom/metric/invocation` - number of times the pump service was invoked
-* `messages` - number of messages processed for each job invocation
+* `custom/metric/message` - number of messages processed for each job invocation
-* `duration` - total duration (in seconds) of each job invocation
+* `custom/metric/duration` - total duration (in seconds) of each job invocation

 ## Demo